mtwence/readme-makerbot/README.md

 ];
 ```
-Functions that actually create the README file itself & one that initiates the application to create one.
+Functions that actually create the README file itself & one that initiates the application to create one, respectively
 ```ruby
 function writeToFile(fileName, data) {
     fs.writeFile(`${fileName}_README.md`, data, (err) => {